lbowles/Personal-Website-V2/portfolio/src/posts/one-year-at-bitcoins-hottest-startup.md

 6. **Do they have solid investors**
    - Yes
 7. **Do they have that secret sauce**
-   - Yes, although i can't reveal what it is
+   - Yes, although I can't reveal what it is

 ## Riding a rollercoaster
 Working at a startup, especially in the crypto space, can be an intense experience compared to traditional jobs.
 The pace is relentless, and the workload can be overwhelming at times.
 I've personally gone through cycles of overworking, and finding a balance has been crucial for long-term sustainability.